|Object Name:||Height Lock Transducer|

 |Year of Manufacture:||Unknown|

 R.W.Munro Ltd London.

-This item is in a standard flight instrument case with a clear front which allows you to see the workings.
-The item has three small pipes on the back labelled ‘P’, ‘S’ and the third is blank.
-These inputs are from the Pitot tube and the Static Port and they drive an aneroid capsule.
+The object is an aircraft-type panel instrument in black Bakelite with a transparent front.
+Inside the aneroid capsule, potentiometer and linkage are visible.
+There are three electrical connections at the side (marked A,B,C) and three barometric connections at rear (marked P, S and blank).
+These inputs are from the Pitot Tube and the Static Port and they drive an aneroid capsule.
 The difference between these two pressure inputs gives the dynamic pressure which is a measure of Indicated Airspeed (IAS).
 The capsule drives a mechanical system that moves a wiper along a wire wound resistor such that an electrical output is given via the three external tags marked ‘A’, ‘B’ and ‘C’.
-The electrical output may have been used to drive an Altimeter or Airspeed indicator but its title (Height Lock Transducer) would suggest that it was part of the Autopilot system that can be used to maintain a pre-set altitude.
+The electrical output may have been used to drive an Altimeter or Airspeed indicator but its title (Height Lock Transducer) would suggest that it was part of the Autopilot system that can be used to maintain a preset altitude.

 The rear has the Inwards Goods number: "IG733479".